Scope of this article:

 The US Department of Health and Human Services developed the HHS standard for healthcare organizations.

 The original Section 508 standard was updated to incorporate, by reference, WCAG 2.0.
-And WCAG 2.0 has since been updated to WCAG 2.1.
-So while we recommend clients check against ISO-32000, accessibility standard selection is based on multiple variables, like the needs of your particular organization.
+And WCAG 2.0 has since been updated to WCAG 2.1, and even more recently WCAG 2.2.
+So, while we recommend clients check against ISO-32000, accessibility standard selection is based on multiple variables, like the needs of your particular organization.

-Compared to structural standards, accessibility standards take a broader approach to what’s allowed in a PDF and make it more specific.
+Compared to structural standards, accessibility standards take the broader approach to what’s allowed in a PDF and make it more specific.

 WCAG

 While both of our standard types consider accessibility, the accessibility standards are all about access.
-We often refer to WCAG 2.1 when referencing accessibility standards because it is the most widely used.
-The older version of this standard, WCAG 2.0, has become the ISO standard 40500.
+We recommend referring to the most up-to-date version of your chosen accessibility standard.
+Generally speaking, WCAG is the most widely used.

 PDF/UA